Saturday, 22 October 2016

 The two closing songs Flying To The Sun and Cosmic Man does not much for me.
 A bit too prog metal and neo-prog for this album where the suite has set the tone.

 The album is a bit uneven both when it comes to the genres and to the quality.
-The suite is really good.
+The suite is really great.
 Not so much the rest of the album.

-This is a good album though.
+This is a very good album though.
 It is well worth checking out.

 Sunday, 25 September 2016